sont5413/Data_Viz_Deer_Survey_Data/README.md

-## I looked at deer density and demographic data using spotlight surveys between 2007 and 2021
+## I assessed deer density and demographic trends from spotlight survey data collected between 2007 and 2021.